1878 Gallery

 Almost certain superfluity

 Based in Austin, TX, Roberto Jackson Harrington creates artwork from everyday materials that center on the concept of potential.
 Harrington received his BFA from the University of Texas at El Paso and his MFA from the San Francisco Art Institute.
 His work has been included in exhibitions at the International Sculpture Center, Museo de Arte Juárez, The Contemporary Austin, Mexic-Arte Museum, Lawndale Art Center, and the University Art Galleries at Texas State.
 Most recently, Harrington has presented work at El Museo del Barrio in New York City and Houston Center for Contemporary Craft, in Houston, Texas.
+Harrington is the founder and executive director of the Museum of Pocket Art, a member of the Center for Experimental Practice, and belongs to the curatorial collective, Los Outsiders.

 www.robertjacksonharrington.com